Federation of Law Societies of Canada

-The Federation of Law Societies of Canada (Fédération des ordres professionnels de juristes du Canada) is the national coordinating body of Canada's 14 law societies.
+The Federation of Law Societies of Canada (Fédération des ordres professionnels de juristes du Canada) is the national association of the 14 Canadian regulators of the legal profession.
+The 14 law societies are mandated by the provinces and territories to regulate the legal profession in the public interest.

 History

 The Conference of Governing Bodies of the Legal Profession in Canada, formed in 1926, was the precursor of the Federation.
-The Federation was incorporated in 1972 to coordinate policies of provincial and territorial law societies.
+The Federation was incorporated in 1972.